KasperskyLab/Kaspresso/wiki/08_Kaspresso-Robolectric.md

 	at com.kaspersky.kaspresso.kaspresso.Kaspresso$Builder$Companion.simple(Kaspresso.kt:215)
 	...
 ```
 That is because Robolectric is just compatible with Espresso and not with uiAutomator.
-Kaspresso initializes UiDevice by default, which is an UiAutomator dependency, resulting in such an error.

 In order to enable Kaspresso tests to run also on the JVM with Robolectric, apart from all the [configuration required for Robolectric](http://robolectric.org/blog/2018/10/25/robolectric-4-0/),
 the Kaspresso Builder of your test class needs to contain sharedTest = true